 A follow-up survey is planned for three years’ time so that we can get even more information about the early careers of those with Higher Education qualifications.
 You might be asked to take part in this follow-up survey as well, which will be carried out by a different organisation.
 The current survey may also be audited – that is, checked to make sure it has been carried out correctly.
 If you don’t want to take part in the follow-up survey, or to be contacted during an audit, please let us know.
 You can also let us know that you do not want to take part in the follow-up survey by ticking the box at the end of the questionnaire.

-Figures published by Higher Education Statistics Agency (HESA) in July 2015 placed Bishop Grosseteste University second among universities across the country for graduate employability.
+Figures published by Higher Education Statistics Agency (HESA) in July 2017 placed Bishop Grosseteste University third among universities across the country for graduate employability.
 Ninety-eight graduates out of every 100 who leave BGU following their first degree were in full-time employment or further study six months after graduating, according to the Destinations of Leavers from Higher Education (DLHE) Survey.
-BGU’s figure of 98.1% for 2013/14 is up from 96.5% the previous year and puts Bishop Grosseteste University as the second university in the UK league table (after the Royal Agricultural University) for the job prospects of its first degree graduates.
-The national average for all UK universities is 93.2%.